alvinveroy/prompt-security-standard/README.md

 **UPSS-VC-04:** Document all prompt changes with business justification
 **UPSS-VC-05:** Implement automated testing for prompt functionality validation

+#### Runtime Security (RS)

+**UPSS-RS-01:** All prompts must be validated at runtime against a configurable set of forbidden patterns before being executed by any LLM
+**UPSS-RS-02:** Implement input sanitization to detect and block prompt injection attempts
+**UPSS-RS-03:** Enforce maximum prompt length limits to prevent resource exhaustion attacks
+**UPSS-RS-04:** Validate prompt encoding and character sets to prevent bypass techniques
+**UPSS-RS-05:** Implement rate limiting for prompt execution to prevent abuse

+**Implementation Note:** The v1.1.0 middleware architecture provides `BasicSanitizer`, `InputValidator`, and other primitives that implement these runtime security controls.
+See [MIDDLEWARE.md](implementations/python/MIDDLEWARE.md) for details.

 ### Recommended Controls

 #### Advanced Threat Protection (ATP)